daisybio/BiGAnts-PyPI-package/README.md

 BiGAnts package also allows a user to save the results and perform an initial analysis.
 The examples below show the basic usage, for more details please use python help() method, e.g. `help(results.save)`.

-1. First of all, the object for results analysis must be created:
+1. First, the object for results analysis must be created:
 ```python
 results = results_analysis(solution, labels)
 ```
-This will allow to easily access the resulting biclusters in their initial IDs as well as perform a more complicated analysis.
+This will allow to easily access the resulting biclusters and their initial IDs as well as perform a more complicated analysis.

-To access IDs of patients in the first bicluster run:
+To access IDs of patients in the first bicluster:
 ```python
 results.patients1
 ```
-To access IDs of genes IDs in the first bicluster run:
+To access IDs of genes IDs in the first bicluster:
 ```python
 results.genes1
 ```